NTSB Points to Navy Failures in John S. McCain Accident Report

 operating procedures and a lack of operational oversight, the National

 Transportation Safety Board said in a Marine Accident Report released today.
+Ten sailors aboard the John S McCain died and another 48 were injured

-The collision occurred as both the Yokosuka-homeported John S McCain and the Liberian-flagged Alnic MC were transiting towards Singapore in the westbound lane of the busy Singapore Strait TSS.
+and the Liberian-flagged Alnic MC were transiting towards Singapore in

 “The NTSB determined the probable cause of the collision was a lack